 Sometimes it rains all day and heavy clouds block out the sun.
-On other days there’s a clear blue sky and we feel the sun’s warmth.
+On other days there’s a clear blue sky and we enjoy the sun’s warmth.
 Most of us are influenced by the weather, which can affect our mood on the day.
 During the autumn and winter, our mood can be affected by the lower levels of sunlight.
-With less light, the body produces more melatonin, the hormone that helps you sleep, and lower levels of the neurotransmitter serotonin, which affects mood.
+With less light, the body produces more melatonin, the hormone that helps us sleep, and lower levels of the neurotransmitter serotonin, which affects mood.
 When the sun shines, people seem noticeably happier and friendlier.
 This is backed up by psychological research, which shows a strong link between mood and weather.

 Share on Follow on